Alcorn State University Data & Information Overview

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Alcorn State, approximately 86% of students took out student loans averaging $6,739 a year.
-That adds up to $26,956 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Alcorn State, approximately 93% of students took out student loans averaging $6,816 a year.
+That adds up to $27,264 over four years for those students.

-How Much Money Do Alcorn State Graduates Make?bachelor's degree recipients from Alcorn State make around $31,100 per year during the early years of their employment.
-This is about 22% less that the average pay for college graduates overall.
+How Much Money Do Alcorn State Graduates Make?students who graduate with a bachelor's degree from Alcorn State make about $33,444 a year during their first few years of employment after graduation.
+This is about 21% less that the average pay for college graduates overall.
 However, graduates with your major may make more.